 Project Managers: Timothy Martiny Sharie Martiny

-Cadanino’s hands-on programs offer practical life skills training to teenage girls and boys, enabling students to achieve a better quality of life and access gainful employment opportunities.
-The program also focuses on fostering positive qualities such as self-confidence, personal motivation, and integrity, which boosts their ability to overcome marginalization and resulting lack of self-esteem, often prevalent in impoverished communities.
+Cadanino’s hands-on programs offer practical life skills training to adolescent youth enabling them to achieve a better quality of life and achieve gainful employment.
+Classes focus on fostering positive qualities such as self-confidence, personal motivation, and integrity, which boosts their ability to overcome marginalization and resulting lack of self-esteem, often prevalent in impoverished communities.

 - An orphanage in the Town of San Jose Pinula where they have a workshop and teach woodworking, CNC engineering, culinary arts and computer skills.

 - Skills for Life community center that serves vulnerable children from the slums of Guatemala City.
 Over 100 children are enrolled in afternoon programs where they learn computer skills, typing, graphics design, coding and web design, have access to a library and the internet for research and participate in motivational classes.